cidneyhamilton/cidney.org/_posts/2024-05-27-23:01-returning-to-the-us.md

   id: '112524765910499940'

 ---
 I've been back in New York for about a week now.
-[My partner](https://pedestrianobservations.com/) and Iare separated.
+[My partner](https://pedestrianobservations.com/) and I are separated.
 We still love each other and plan on remaining friends.

 I wouldn't consider myself hardcore childfree (in that I'd be open to being a stepparent or dating someone with kids), but very much don't